Christian Walker Player Props: Diamondbacks vs. Cardinals

 Christian Walker At The Plate

-- Walker is hitting .186 with two doubles, two home runs and four walks.
+- Walker is batting .203 with three doubles, two home runs and four walks.

-- He has hit a long ball in two of 16 games played this year, and in 3.1% of his plate appearances.
+- He has hit a home run in two of 17 games played this year, and in 2.9% of his plate appearances.

-- Walker has driven in a run in eight games this season (50.0%), including one multiple-RBI game.
+- Walker has driven in a run in nine games this season (52.9%), including one multiple-RBI game.

-- He has scored a run in five of 16 games so far this year.
+- He has scored in six of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.